kavia-common/network-management-5556-5684/BackendAPIService/network-management-5556-5684/README.md

 Setup:
 1) Create and configure environment variables
    - Copy BackendAPIService/.env.example to BackendAPIService/.env
    - Ensure MONGODB_URI is set to a reachable MongoDB instance (e.g., mongodb://localhost:27017/network).
+If MONGODB_URI does not include a database segment, the backend will use 'network_devices' as fallback only when MONGODB_DB_NAME is provided; otherwise set MONGODB_DB_NAME to override (default app DB is 'network').
    - CORS is permissive by default (all origins).
 To restrict, set CORS_ALLOWED_ORIGINS in BackendAPIService/.env.

 2) Install dependencies